 Although this is around an hour’s drive from Bordeaux, it is an unforgettable visit.
 Built high on a towering hilltop in the 12th century, it was an extremely important military fort during the hundred year’s war and a symbol of both financial and political power.
 Delight in the countryside views from the castle’s ramparts or head underground to the archaeological and ethnographic museum to discover what 20th century life was like in this beautiful corner of the country.
 The Château de Duras is also one of our many exciting insider experiences aboard Hotel Barge Rosa, a barge cruise in of itself being one of the best things to do in Bordeaux.

-One of the first things that visitors learn about the Saint-Émilion appellation on a Wine Appreciation Cruise aboard Rosa is the huge range of wines that are produced in this region.
+One of the first things that visitors learn about the Saint-Émilion appellation on a Wine Appreciation Cruise aboard Rosa is the huge range of Bordeaux wines that are produced in this region.
 The terroir varies from château to château, largely as a result of the soil on which each one sits and there is an incredible variety, to suit all tastes!
 To visit this town is truly to take a step back in time, the terracotta roofs and shuttered houses frame narrow cobbled streets and a large amount of this UNESCO heritage location is to be found in the ancient catacombs underneath the town.
 If the dark isn’t your thing though, the view from the bell tower will make you feel as though you’re in a Sebastian Faulks novel.